 Once you understand who you’re targeting, your brand can begin to form.
 You’ll want to develop a tone that you use in all of your content to keep the experience consistent for your audience.
 Do you want to take a more professional tone, or would you rather stay fun and cheeky?
 Knowing your buyer’s persona can help with that.
 For example, if you are a business providing funeral services, you would not want to use an excited or funny tone.

 You also want to establish your core values and mission statement, which is where you decide what’s important to your business and how you want your culture to be represented.
 Is your business family-oriented?
 Do you value giving back to the community?
 These types of characteristics help your customers remember you.
 For example, TOMS donates one pair of shoes to someone in need for every pair purchased.
 TOMS is widely known for this initiative, making it a big part of their brand.

-6. Prioritize Customer Service
+8. Prioritize Customer Service

-A brand represents people’s perception of your business’ customer service, reputation, advertising and more.
+A brand represents people’s perception of your business’s customer service, reputation, advertising and more.
 Branding is one of the most significant things you can do for your business, and it can transform you from a small player to a successful competitor.

 But before you begin your small business branding process, have you created an LLC?
 If not, Incfile can help you quickly and easily form an entity for your business as you start your company.